dat-ecosystem-archive/dat-walk/README.md

 ## Usage

-There's two API's for walking directories.
-The first uses async iteration, the second a basic Node stream.
+This package exports two modules.
+The default `require('dat-walk')` works with async iteration, whereas `require('dat-walk/stream')` uses standard Node streams.
 Both these examples log all file paths of a given `dat` to the console.

 ```js
 // Async iteration